ethananselkelly/discord_greeting_bot/README.md

 ---

-### get_quote() makes a request to the Simpsons quote API for a random quote.
-The response is an array of quotes (only one is returned here) and the quote along with it's character is returned as an f string
+### get_tweet() makes a request to the Twitter API for a selection of tweets from user @SimpsonsQOTD.
+The response is a dict with a list of tweets, which is then given to get_random_tweet() to pick out a random list item and send the correct url to the Discord text channel so that it renders the tweet to be viewed

 ---